The Canon EOS 1D X was announced in October 2011, but didn't start shipping in any quantity until July/August 2012.

 On this page I've collected links to technical information, full specifications, articles and reviews that are related to the 1D X and its performance.

-I hope to borrow one for a try out later in 2012, but after looking at the sorts of commercial photography work I do here at Northlight I decided that even though it was a great camera, I'd miss out this update and stick with my 1Ds Mk3 - If you're curious, I've written up an article explaining my choices.
+After looking at the sorts of commercial photography work I do here at Northlight I decided that even though it was a great camera, I'd miss out this update and stick with my 1Ds Mk3 - If you're curious, I've written up an article explaining my choices.

 I'll be updating this page over time with news and information I find about the camera.